jylhakos/miscellaneous/SmartBuildings/README.md

 ## IoT gateway

+IoT gateway features:

-IoT gateway is a device and software that serves as the connection point between the cloud and controllers, sensors and intelligent devices.
+It consists of a device and software that serves as the connection point between the cloud and controllers, sensors and intelligent devices.

-IoT gateway will process and forward messages to and from the Internet.
+It processes and forwards messages to and from the Internet.

-IoT gateway acts as a network router, routing data between IoT devices and the cloud.
+It acts as a network router, routing data between IoT devices and the cloud.

-IoT gateway device can preprocess that data locally at the edge before sending it to the cloud.
+A device can preprocess that data locally at the edge before sending it to the cloud.

-IoT gateway allows the Bluetooth mesh device to access the internet, enabling it to perform remote control functions.
+It allows the Bluetooth mesh device to access the internet, enabling it to perform remote control functions.

 ![alt text](https://github.com/jylhakos/miscellaneous/blob/main/SmartBuildings/2.png?raw=true)